xcp-ng/xcp-ng-org/docs/installation/install-xcp-ng.md

+---
+sidebar_position: 2
+---

-# Installation
+# Install XCP-ng

-This guide will help you to set up XCP-ng.
+How to install XCP-ng.

 ## ISO installation